 CALL FOR APPLICATIONS

-Since 2011, SIL has supported 62 ventures, including the Portable Alternative Crib, Urban Pastoral and Baltimore Teacher Supply Swap.
-To learn more about SIL and our impact, view our 2017 Impact Report.
+Since 2011, SIL has supported 84 ventures through this program including The Portable Alternative Crib Initiative, Urban Pastoral and Baltimore Teacher Supply Swap.
+To learn more about SIL and our impacts, view our 2018 and 2019 Impact Reports.

 What SIL looks for:

-SIL seeks driven, altruistic applicants – people who see a problem, are thoughtful and deliberate at developing a potential solution rooted in extensive research or experience, and are willing to exert extraordinary dedication to make the potential solution a reality.
+SIL is seeking driven, altruistic applicants: people who see a problem; are thoughtful and deliberate at developing a potential solution rooted in personal experience and/or extensive research; are willing to exert extraordinary dedication to make the potential solution a reality; and are enthusiastic about joining a learning community, sharing resources and being open-minded in their approach.

 To be eligible: